ImperialCollegeLondon/safedata/build_notes.md

 git push
 ```

-This will set off another round of Travis CI checking - you should see the
+This will set off another round of GitHub Actions checking - you should see the
 tagged version being built and checked.
 This should all go cleanly!

 You should now **immediately** get off the `master` branch and back onto
 `develop`, before you accidentally change the files or commit to it, You should
 also **immediately** update the version number in `DESCRIPTION`, adding `-9000`
 to show that this is now the development version from the new release.
 This is a
-trivial change, so we can use `[ci skip]` to avoid triggering a Travis build.
+trivial change, so we can use `[ci skip]` to avoid triggering Github Actions.

 ```sh
 git checkout develop